stimulussoft/filequeue/README.markdown

         <scope>test</scope>
     </dependency>

-  2) Implement FileQueueItem or extend RetryQueueItem (for retry support)
+  2. Implement FileQueueItem or extend RetryQueueItem (for retry support)
-  3) Extend FileQueue
+  3. Extend FileQueue
-   a) implement getFileQueueClass to return class created in step 1) above
+    1. implement getFileQueueClass to return class created in step 1) above
-   b) implement processFileQueueItem(FileQueueItem item) to perform actual processing work
+    2. implement processFileQueueItem(FileQueueItem item) to perform actual processing work
-  4) Call init(..) to initialize the queue
+  4. Call init(..) to initialize the queue
-  5) Call startQueue() to start the queue
+  5. Call startQueue() to start the queue
-  6) Call stopQueue() to stop the queue processing
+  6. Call stopQueue() to stop the queue processing

 Here's an example snippet of code showing the creation of the queue, a client sending pushing some messages and the consumption of the messages.